verifyica-team/verifyica/README.md

 }
 ```

-Verifyica swaps the paradigm to be arguments first ...
+Verifyica swaps the paradigm to be test arguments first oriented ...

 - Given a set of arguments, execute each test with the arguments